 But only one leper returned.
 Only one recognized and believed that the true priest, temple, and sacrifice was the man who had just told them to go.
 He wasn't special.
 He wasn't smarter or more deserving.
 He had the same need - he needed his sins forgiven.
 He needed the sin that condemned him and lay at the root of his leprosy to be mercifully taken away by God.
 And God did - not in the temple, not by the sacrifices of bulls or goats.
 By Jesus.
-Those things were obsolete because the promised Messiah to which they pointed had come.
-This Samaritan was blessed by God to see in Jesus not just a Savior or even the Savior, but HIS Savior.
-And not just his Savior from leprosy and expulsion from the community but from everlasting condemnation and death.
-He saw His Savior who promised the resurrection to eternal life, the promise that his leprosy-ridden body would be forever cleansed.
-It didn't matter what disease or sickness eventually would take him.
-The leper knew that Jesus would keep his life and perfectly restore his body on the last day.
+Those other things were obsolete because the promised Messiah to which they pointed had come.
+This Samaritan was blessed by God to see in Jesus not just a Savior or even the Savior, but his Savior.

+And not just his Savior from leprosy and expulsion from the community but from everlasting condemnation.
 He believed that Jesus was the fulfillment of all the promises God had made.
 More than that, he believed that Jesus was the fulfillment of all God's promises for him, that now, in the person of Jesus, God had come to show mercy to him, a Samaritan, a sinner.

 That is subjective justification - the belief, the trust that what God objectively did in Christ for everyone, He did for you too.
-Objective justification is accomplished fact.
-Subjective justification is the trust of heart that knows no other consolation, no other hope, no other source of joy than what has been accomplished, the good news that God's only Son laid down His sinless life in full payment for yours without any merit or worthiness in you.
+Objective justification is belief in fact and events.
+Subjective justification is the trust of heart that knows no other consolation, no other hope, no other source of joy than the good news that God's only Son laid down His sinless life in full payment for yours without any merit or worthiness in you.
 Subjective justification brings the objective truth and blessing of the cross to the individual sinner and brings peace to his terrified conscience.
 What good is a Savior if you can't be sure he came to save you?
 Subjective justification sets the sinner free from his own guilt and shame.
 Subjective justification is faith that Jesus is for you.

 Jesus died.
 That's true.
 But Jesus died for you, for your sins, all of them.
 He died for your anger, for your idolatry, for your lovelessness, for your thanklessness, for your anxiety and worry.
 He died for all your failings and all your weaknesses.
 He destroyed your death and opened the gates of heaven to you.
-In Christ, you are a people of the resurrection, who know that death and disease have no power over you.
-Your forgiveness, not just forgiveness generally speaking, is as absolutely sure as your Baptism, as close to you as the bread and wine of Holy Communion.
+Your forgiveness of your sins, not just forgiveness generally speaking, is as absolutely sure as your Baptism, as close to you as the bread and wine of Holy Communion.
 In those bearers of His promises, God has graciously made sure that you can say with all confidence that "All that Jesus is and did and won is for me, as covered in sin from to head to foot as I am."

 Jesus died.
 That's true.
-But unless your heart knows that Jesus hung on the cross for specifically for you, He could have died a thousand deaths and it would be utterly useless for you.
+But unless your heart knows that Jesus hung on the cross specifically for you, He could have died a thousand deaths and it would be utterly useless for you.
 Objective justification is of no help to you unless you believe that it is objectively accomplished for you in its entirety for the simple reason that God, in Christ, is merciful to all sinners, to all who confess that they are hopelessly covered in the leprosy of unbelief and who believe that Mary's son is the Lamb of God who has come to take away for their sin.
 This is why God so graciously causes the work of Christ to be proclaimed in your hearing - because He wants you to know, to believe, that He sent Jesus for you.